 Carnegie Mellon University

-Understanding Your Award
+Understanding Your Offer

-It is important to note that some scholarships and grants awarded may not be renewable each year and the amounts may be based on maintaining a certain QPA.
+It is important to note that some scholarships and grants may not be renewable each year and the amounts may be based on maintaining a certain QPA.
 Some scholarships may need to be applied for each year, so be sure to understand the specific criteria for each award.
-Additionally, you may need to complete specific steps (i.e., MPN signing and entrance counseling) before any awarded loan amounts are distributed to your student account.
+Additionally, you may need to complete specific steps (i.e., MPN signing and entrance counseling) before any offered loan amounts are distributed to your student account.
 Federal loan amounts may be decreased or cancelled at the request of the student by completing a Loan Adjustment (pdf) form and submitting it to The HUB.

 Financial Aid Alert from The HUB